PANDA National Helpline (Monday to Saturday) 1300 726 306

 As much as possible, look for care providers who can provide inclusive care:

-• LGBTIQA+ health services and peer support services like QLife can help you find doctors and other health professionals who are LGBTIQA+ allies.
+• LGBTIQA+ health services and peer support services like QLife can help you find doctors and other health care providers who are LGBTIQA+ allies.

 Visit QLife